artatechsoft/InkbookSDK/README.md

 ```
 Neglecting proper Idle mode management may lead to increase of battery usage up to 3 times more than normal.
 ### Device identification
 It is understandable that developing separate Android application just for e-reader usage might not be the best business approach.
-However, it is very easy to identify inkBOOK e-reader and relay on this information to diversify crucial parts of code and user interfaces.
+In order to make developing single app for inkBOOK, smartphones, tablets possible, SDK has been equiped with the method that alows very easily to identify inkBOOK e-reader and relay on this information to diversify crucial parts of code and user interfaces.

 To properly identify inkBOOK e-reader: